ISUgenomics/bioinformatics-workbook/go-enrichment-analysis.md

 ## GO enrichment using Ontologizer
 Before you begin, you need to have 2 important files.
-  1. GO ontology file, where you describe every possible GO term numbers with what they are.
+  1. **GO ontology file:** where you describe every possible GO term numbers with what they are.
 You can easily get this from here: http://purl.obolibrary.org/obo/go.obo
-  2. Mapping file, this will describe the association of genes of the organism with GO terms (this can be generated using Blast2Go- by loading swissprot blast xml files and interproscan and exporting it in .anno file).
+  2. **Mapping file:** this will describe the association of genes of the organism with GO terms (this can be generated using Blast2Go- by loading swissprot blast xml files and interproscan and exporting it in .anno file).

 Once you have these 2 files, you can run Ontologizer.
 Ontologizer is a command line tool which very effecient when you have large number of list to analyze.
 You need to download the `jar` file to run this
 The command: